-As in all elements of the breath test, the operator should continue to monitor the subject, instrument, and environment during the Air Blank.
+As with all elements of the breath test, the operator should continue to monitor the subject, instrument, and environment during the Air Blank.
 Because the instrument is attempting to purge the sample chamber with air from the ambient environment, it is important that the test be conducted in a well ventilated environment.
 Several things should be considered when determining whether a well ventilated environment for testing exists:

-- 1. Fumes from chemicals such as those found in cleaning supplies or paints may be sufficient to prevent the instrument from obtaining a zero reference measurement if present in large amounts in the testing environment.
+- 1. Environment: Fumes from chemicals such as those found in cleaning supplies or paints may be sufficient to prevent the instrument from obtaining a zero reference measurement if present in large amounts in the testing environment.
 If you smell a strong chemical odor in the testing environment, ventilate the area before testing. - 2.
-Subjects with high BrAC values or who emanate a strong odor of alcohol may contribute significant alcohol to the environment around the instrument if they are in a confined space with or in too close proximity to the instrument.
-It is advisable to have subjects remain a reasonable distance from the instrument's breath hose during Air Blanks to reduce the likelihood of Ambient or Purge Fail warnings. - 3.
-Mouthpieces restrict air flow through the instrument during the Air Blank and may prevent it from properly purging.
+Proximity: Subjects with high BrAC values or who emanate a strong odor of alcohol may contribute significant alcohol to the testing environment if they are in a confined space with or in proximity, too close to the instrument.
+It is advisable to have subjects remain a reasonable distance from the instrument's breath hose during Air Blanks to reduce the likelihood of Ambient Fail, Purge Fail, and Calibration Out of Tolerance warnings. - 3.
+Procedure: Mouthpieces restrict air flow through the instrument during the Air Blank and may prevent it from properly purging.
 In addition, the mouthpiece can contain condensation from the subject's breath, and thus should be promptly removed after the subject finishes providing a sample as instructed by the instrument.